White Hat Hacker Salaries: What To Expect

 The top thee US states with the highest ISA earners are:

-According to a 2015 IT Salary Report by Global Knowledge, an ISA with a CompTIA Security+ certification can expect a salary around $79,000 whereas an ISA holding a Certified Ethical Hacker cert commands an average of $95,000.
-Out of dozens of industry standard certifications covered in the report, Certified Ethical Hacker (CEH) is the 11th most highest-paying IT certification.
+White Hat Hacker Salary According to a 2015 IT Salary Report by Global Knowledge, an ISA with a CompTIA Security+ certification can expect a salary around $79,000.

-Indeed.com’s 2016 stats indicate that the average salary for Certified Ethical Hacker positions is $104,000.
-When you compare this with Indeed’s average salary stats for senior cyber security engineers at $106,000, you get a good idea of the earning power of the CEH.
+Indeed.com/'s 2016 stats indicate that the average salary for a white hat hacker position is $104,000.
+When you compare this with Indeed's average salary stats for senior cyber security engineers at $106,000, you get a good idea of the earning power of a white hat hacker.

-The EC-Council’s Certified Ethical Hacker certification is one of a handful of security certs that benchmark proficiency in penetration testing and security analysis.
-Similarly, ethical hackers are not limited to a single job title.
-Here are some of the most common positions held by ethical hackers:
+White hat Hacker Job Titles White hat hacking is one of a handful of security skills that benchmark proficiency in penetration testing and security analysis.
+Similarly, white hat hackers are not limited to a single job title.
+Here are some of the most common positions held by white hat hackers:

 While these job titles are all in good demand, keep in mind that countless variations exist out there in the real-world job market.